ramirog71846/PETE219_Lab1/README.md

 # PETE219_Lab1
-This is my first Lab
+This is my first Lab.
-commit to the change
+Commit to the change.